Sycamore, Kansas

-Sycamore is an unincorporated community in northern Montgomery County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 70.
-It is located along U.S. Route 75 north of the city of Independence.
+Sycamore is a census-designated place (CDP) in northern Montgomery County, Kansas, United States.
+As of the 2020 census, the population was 70.
+It is located along U.S. Route 75, north of the city of Independence.

 History

 Sycamore was founded when the railroad was first built through the area.

 The post office, established as Lay in 1887, was renamed Sycamore in 1896.
 It has a post office with the ZIP code 67363.